 Even though I presented the above behaviors in a very scientific and relatable way, I want to reiterate that by no means is self-sabotage a behavior you should excuse in a relationship.

-Even though a man that self-sabotages a relationship might not mean harm and is acting out of fear, it’s not smart to become emotionally invested in a situation he is creating for himself.
+Even though men who are self-sabotaging relationships might not mean harm and are acting out of fear, it’s not smart to become emotionally invested in a situation he is creating for himself.

-However, remember you might not be able to influence the ongoing cycle he is trapped in.
+Because you will not be able to break an ongoing cycle he is trapped in.